Mallory Notting

 Prior to joining FPC, Mallory was employed as a qualitative researcher in the School of Public Health and Preventative Medicine at Monash University, where she was involved in end-of-life care research exploring the outcomes of assisted dying legislation.
 Before that, she worked as an anthropological researcher at the Cape York Land Council, assisting consultant anthropologists in fieldwork and native title research with Traditional Owners.

-Mallory also works as a research assistant at the University of Melbourne School of Social and Political Sciences, contributing to research on topics such as the impacts of COVID-19 on digital nomads.
+Mallory also occasionally works as a research assistant at the University of Melbourne School of Social and Political Sciences, contributing to research on topics such as the impacts of COVID-19 on digital nomads.

 Areas of Expertise